ibijoker/Wazuh-SOC-Lab/README.md

 </group>
 Lab Visualization & Evidence
 1. Rule Registration
+Confirmation that the custom rule has been successfully registered and active within the Wazuh manager.

 2. Critical Alert Verification
+Wazuh dashboard showing the successful escalation of the integrity violation to a Level 12 (Critical) alert.

 3. Email Notification Workflow
+Configuration of SMTP settings to enable real-time automated security notifications.

 4. Alert Captured in Inbox
+Real-time security notification received via email, demonstrating the complete detection and response pipeline.

+Testing & Validation
+To validate the detection pipeline, I simulated an unauthorized modification to the Windows hosts file:

+Bash
+# Modifying hosts file to trigger FIM alert
+echo "127.0.0.1 malicious-site.com" >> C:\Windows\System32\drivers\etc\hosts